Applepye21/Applepye21.github.io/docs/_sources/about_me.md.txt

 I took on additional responsibility as a member of the executive board of CCM for my sophomore, junior, and senior years.
 In this role, I handled the group's external communication and planned meetings and events.
 During my senior year, I was elected outreach coordinator for the school's AMS chapter.
 Like with CCM, I handled the group's external communications and helped make planning decisions for the group.

 ![Tabling for CCM](_static/Catholic_Campus_Ministry_tableing.jpg)
-*Me (center) and my fellow CCM executive board members, Ryan Kudish (left) and Maria Mutesi (right), tabling at the fall 2021 semester Plymouth State activities fair.*
+*Me (center) and my fellow CCM executive board members tabling at the fall 2021 semester Plymouth State activities fair.*

 ## **Graduate School**